cmoestl/heliocats/README.md

 These codes make CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).

+### HI CME arrival catalog

+use either (depending on your preference for jupyter lab, notebook or a script):

+    jupyter lab arrcat.ipynb

+    jupyter notebook arrcat.ipynb

+    python arrcat.py

+These codes makes the HELCATS CME arrival catalog, see e.g. Möstl et al. (2017, Space Weather).

 ### Spacecraft positions and data

     python sc_positions_insitu.py